Harlington Lease Extension - Free Consultation

 Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-Using our service gives you better control over the value of your Harlington leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
+Using our service will provide you better control over the value of your Harlington leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
 The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

 Harlington case: